oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

             ```
             <copy>Welcome1</copy>
             ```
+    > *Note: In the scenario, where WebCenter Content is configured with IDCS or any other username (other than **weblogic**), use user credentials (which as Administrator Privileges) accordingly*
     ![This image shows the WCC Instance Login Page](./images/webcenter_config_task3_step1.png "WCC Instance Login Page")

 2. Under **Administration** tab, click on **Configuration for \<your\_instance\_name\>** and check for the **Search Engine** & **Index Engine Name**, for the value as **ORACLETEXTSEARCH**